 What personal information do we collect from the people that visit our blog, website or app?

-When ordering or registering on our site, as appropriate, you may be asked to enter your name, email address, mailing address, phone number, business information, or other details to help you with your experience.
+When ordering or registering on our site, you may be asked to enter your name, email address, mailing address, phone number, business information, or other details to help you with your experience.

 When do we collect information?